Updated 6 October 2021

 The University normally recommends that full-time students live within 50 kilometres of the University to enable full engagement with their course.

 We also expect all postgraduate research students (full-time and part-time) to meet with their supervisory team on a regular basis, normally in person.
 Additionally, some postgraduate researchers have further residency requirements imposed by their funder or by immigration requirements.

-Given COVID-19 restrictions, in 2020-21 some postgraduate researchers may request to start their course remotely and then move to the Norwich area during 2020-21 as soon as it is possible to do so.
-You will need to have an individual Blended Learning Concession approved, which will require approval from your supervisor, your funder and the Academic Director of UEA Doctoral College.
+Given COVID-19 restrictions, until 1 February 2022 some postgraduate researchers may request to start their course remotely and then move to the Norwich area by the agreed deadline (which may be constrained by UK government rules) as soon as it is possible to do so.
+You will need to have an individual Distance Learning Concession approved, which will require approval from your supervisor, your funder and the Associate Pro-Vice-Chancellor for UEA Doctoral College.